Azure/azure-rest-api-specs/specification/web/resource-manager/readme.md

     from: WebApps.json
     where: $.definitions.AzureActiveDirectoryLogin.properties.disableWWWAuthenticate
     reason: Property name contains WWW which is an acronym, so camel case does not apply here.
+  - suppress: OAV107
+    from: AppServiceCertificateOrders.json
+    reason:  Will fix in next version.
 ```